Skip to contents

 ## You can use $ to access the datasets.

-Note that by default the get_draws() function will return a list of class wwinference_fit_draws all of the posterior draws for predicted hospitalizations, wastewater concentration, global, and site \(\mathcal{R}(t)\) estimates.
-To examine a particular variable (e.g. "predicted counts" for posterior predicted hospital admissions), access the corresponding tibble using the $ operator.
+Note that by default the get_draws() function will return a list of class wwinference_fit_draws which contains separate dataframes of the posterior draws for predicted counts ("predicted_counts"), wastewater concentrations ("predicted_ww"), global \(\mathcal{R}(t)\) ("global_rt") estimates, and subpopulation-level \(\mathcal{R}(t)\) estimates (“subpop_rt").
+To examine a particular variable (e.g. "predicted_counts" for posterior predicted hospital admissions in this case), access the corresponding tibble using the $ operator.

 Using explicit passed arguments rather than S3 methods